 As you look at each toy, ask these questions:

 - Is the toy age appropriate?
-Have they gotten to old or outgrown the toy?
+Have they gotten too old or outgrown the toy?
 If so, consider donating it or even boxing up to keep for younger children.

 - Is it broken or missing pieces?
-If there is a piece missing, you may set it aside until the room is cleaned up in case it is located.
+If there is a piece missing, set it aside, as you might find it while you are cleaning.
 If you are unable to find missing parts or it is broken, throw it away.
-If you find it simply need batteries or small repairs, go ahead and do that and then keep the toy.
+If it needs small repairs or new batteries, put it aside to address once you finish cleaning.

 - Is it important to your child?
 If it is a toy that is special to your child, make sure you keep it.
-If you are not sure, just set it into a box or bag and set aside for 6 months.
-If they do not ask for it in that time, then it may not be as important to them as originally thought, and you can then donate it.
+If you are not sure, just set it into a box or bag and set aside for six months.
+If they do not ask for it for that period, then it may not be as important to them as initially thought, and you can then donate it.

 - Do they play with it?
-If you are not sure if they will really miss the toys, box them up and consider storing them for up to 6 months.
+If you are not sure, box them up and consider storing them for up to six months.
 If they do not ask for it during that time, then you can donate it.
 If you know for sure they no longer play with something, go ahead and donate it.

-As you look at the item, you can go through the flow chart to decide if you keep, toss or donate the item.
-Place the trash or donate items into the bag or box.
-Place all other items in a large pile.
-You will put these away once you are done going through everything.
+As you look at the item, you can go through the flowchart to decide if you keep, toss, or donate the item.
+If donating or trash, put those items into the box or bag.
+If you are keeping the toy, set it aside to be put back once you have gone through everything.

-Work around the room and go through all items on shelves, in bins, bags, boxes, etc. It will take a while and you will end up with a VERY large pile of toys you are keeping.
-You may also end up filling multiple bags and/or boxes with items that are trash or for donate.
+Work around the room and go through all items on shelves, in bins, bags, boxes, etc. It will take a while,e and you will end up with a VERY large pile of toys you are keeping.
+You may also end up filling multiple bags or boxes with items that are trash or to donate.

 If you are in doubt, some of the items we trash include: